 There are many factors that contribute to miscarriages and birth defects – both genetic and those caused by complications of pregnancy.
 New research offers promising information for the future of prenatal care showing that Vitamin B3 could prevent miscarriage and some birth defects.
-Learn more about the research, why Vitamin B3 may help, and why you should talk to your doctor about any prenatal supplements.
+Learn more about the research, why Vitamin B3 may help, and why you should talk to your doctor about any prenatal supplements you plan to take.

 Information About Vitamin B3 Research